 It's the kind of grammar learning where the grammar is presented in use and the learner is just supposed to "get it"on one's own, to an extent.
 Yes, I realize that we were using the upper intermediate and advanced books and have higher skills at this point, but still...with some of these nebulous constructions, one needs much more.

 I was so frustrated with the book and didn't feel that I learned the material well that I bought Erkundungen, the C1 book from the previous series we'd used before we were stuck with Sicher.
-With those books from Schubert Verlag, I felt as I learned the content well; chapters are laid out in a manner that makes sense and there are clear reviews at the end of the chapter that explain the grammar clearly.
+With those books from Schubert Verlag, I felt that I learned the content well; chapters are laid out in a manner that makes sense and there are clear reviews at the end of the chapter that explain the grammar clearly.
 The book has a good flow and it's easy to thumb through it and find the particular thing one learned.
 Plus it includes an answer key, which Sicher doesn't.
 I don't like putting all the work into exercises without being able to check immediately if I completed them correctly in order to avoid burning the wrong answer into my brain.

 I am either going to go over the Erkundungen chapters myself or see if I can find a teacher on my own before the Uni offers the next level of class in the fall.
 It's my goal to take/pass the C1 exam sometime next year or so and I doubt that'll happen if we keep using the Sicher books.
 It seems really difficult to retain any information from those books, and I'm certainly not the only student in the class who felt that way.
 It's ironic that we felt insecure after using Sicher.